circuitdojo/docs/src/nrf9160-sdk-setup-linux.md

 ## Testing it

 You can quickly test if your SDK is set up correctly by checking out the [`blinky` example](nrf9160-blinky-sample.md).

+## Thanks

+Thanks to Michael W. for the help and feedback on installling the board defintions.